dbt-labs/docs.getdbt.com/website/docs/guides/sl-migration.md

 1. Run the [dbt-audit](https://github.com/dbt-labs/dbt-audit-helper) helper on both models to compare the metric values.

-## Step 3: Setup the Semantic Layer in a new environment
+## Setup the Semantic Layer in a new environment

 This step is only relevant to users who want the legacy and new semantic layer to run in parallel for a short time.
 This will let you recreate content in downstream tools like Hex and Mode with minimal downtime.
 If you do not need to recreate assets in these tools skip to step 5.